 Private schools can charge fees and they are not required to follow the Government’s National Education Guidelines.
-This means that they do not have to follow The New Zealand Curriculum or comply with the National Standards’ requirements.
+This means that they do not have to follow The New Zealand Curriculum.

 Instead, private schools have the freedom to choose an appropriate curriculum and they have a contract between the persons paying for the tuition of the child at the school (generally the parents) and the school’s governing body.

 If the school has a hostel ERO will review the hostel, and also the school’s provision for the welfare and education of international students.